 One popular, yet effective approach that you can use to scan for disk errors and potentially fix them is by using the CHKDSK command-line tool in Windows.
 This may be slightly daunting for some but you shouldn’t rule it out.
 Here’s how to go about it:

-- Click on the Start option from Windows taskbar and select Computer.
+- Click on the Start option from the Windows taskbar and select Computer.

 - Locate your SD card under Devices & Drives whiles taking note of the drive letter assigned to it.